 Step 1: Toggle on the WP Ultimo Integration

-Inside your sites configuration modal, click through to the Multisite settings tab and click the toggle to on.
+Inside your websites configuration modal, click through to the Multisite settings tab and click the toggle to on.

 Your GridPane-Ultimo integration is now complete.